some45bucks/OopsAllGradsAssn1/readme.md

 #### TeleOp Client Dependencies

 The teleop client dependencies are specified in `teleop-controller-pc/requirements.txt`.
-To install, run `pip3 install -r teleop-controller-pc/requirements.txt` (installation in a venv is recommended).
+To install, run `pip3 install -r teleop-controller-pc/requirements.txt` (installation in a venv is recommended) on the computer that will be remotely controlling the robot.

 ### Building the ROS Package